-The UK has now officially left the EU and the transition period has come to an end as of 31st December 2020.
+The UK officially left the EU with the transition period ending as of 31st December 2020.
 Whilst the deal provides a more certain position in relation to the UK's future relationship with the EU the full implications of the deal will take some time to realise.
-There remains therefore remain in a period of uncertainty in relation to many factors that impact the construction markets, supply & demand and, costs associated with this market.
+There remains therefore a period of uncertainty in relation to many factors that impact the construction markets, supply & demand and, costs associated with this market.